-There's a few available drivetrains, and your choice affects mileage.
-We tested an Envision Essence front-wheel-drive model with a 197-horsepower, 2.5-liter four-cylinder engine that got an EPA-estimated 22/29/25 mpg city/highway/combined.
-That same engine is available with all-wheel drive, which earns a 21/28/24 mpg rating.
-All-wheel drive can also be had with a 252-hp, turbocharged 2.0-liter four-cylinder that's rated 20/26/22 mpg.
+There’s a few available GMC drivetrains, and your choice affects mileage.
+We tested a Buick Envision Essence front-wheel-drive (FWD) model with a 197-horsepower, 2.5-liter four-cylinder engine that got an EPA-estimated 22/29/25 mpg city/highway/combined.
+That same engine is available with all-wheel drive (AWD), which earns a 21/28/24 mpg rating.
+AWD can also be had with a 252-hp, turbocharged 2.0-liter four-cylinder that’s rated 20/26/22 mpg.

 The Q5 has the best interior of the group both in terms of materials and in terms of quality.
 While all the Envision’s switches and buttons feel substantial and nice, I can’t rank it significantly better than the rest of the group.

 Setting that aside, the Envision is roomy both front seats and back.
 For such a small SUV, backseat room in particular is quite good.

 However, I personally could not find a comfortable driving position in the FWD Envision.
 The steering wheel does telescope, but it didn’t telescope close enough for my needs.
 So I could either sit close enough to the wheel and have my legs crammed in tight, or have my legs comfortable but feel like I was reaching too far with my arms.